 …manufacturers need to acknowledge the risks involved and make consumers aware that the systems are not foolproof and that some dogs could attack a person as a result of having received electric shock.

-Following are some of the problems that can easily befall dogs whom people try to contain with an electronic fence.
+Following are some problems that can easily befall dogs whom people try to contain with an electronic fence.

 Problem #1: Your Dog Is Not Safe